 Step 4: Decorate Your Perch

 Now comes the fun part!
-Gather those natural supplies you collected from your yard (or from the craft store as they carry lots of natural accents as well) and have fun and be creative.
+Gather those natural supplies you collected from your yard (or from the craft store as they carry lots of natural accents as well) and get creative.
 Lay out your decoration placement, and use a hot glue gun to attach them securely.

 If working with kids, let them design their perch, but make sure that an adult does the hot gluing.